Nathumajra

 Nathumajra is a village in the Malerkotla district of Punjab, India.
 Formerly a part of the Sangrur district, it is located in the Ahmedgarh tehsil.
 It is situated 15 km away from district headquarter Malerkotla.
 As per 2016 stats, Nathu Majra village is also a gram panchayat.

 History

-Nathumajra Traces its history back to Medieval India, however its current landscape was formed after partition of India and Pakistan during Indian independence movement.
+Nathumajra Traces its history back to Medieval India, however its current landscape was formed after the partition of India and Pakistan following the Indian independence movement.

 Geography

 Nathumajra lies in a fertile, alluvial plain with an irrigation canal system.
 It extends from the latitudes 30.648758° North to longitudes 75.879837° East.

 Climate

 The geography and subtropical latitudinal location of Nathumajra leads to large variations in temperature from month to month.
 It experience temperatures around 5 °C (41 °F) from December to February {winter season}, ground frost is commonly found in the village during the winter season.
 The temperature rises gradually with high humidity and overcast skies.
 However, the rise in temperature is steep when the sky is clear and humidity is low.
 The maximum temperatures usually occur in mid-May and June {summer season}.
 The temperature remains above 40 °C (104 °F) during this period.